 A colonoscopy is a visual examination of the entire large intestine (colon) using a lighted, flexible colonoscope.
 To be certain you are comfortable and relaxed, you will be sedated through an I.V.
 In fact, most patients are asleep during the entire process and remember little to nothing about it.

-While the overwhelming majority of polyps are benign, your physician will have it tested and confirm your results with you, usually within 24 to 72 hours depending on the day of the week of the procedure.
-Furthermore, since most colon cancer starts as a benign polyp, when these are removed, the possibility of them growing into cancer is eliminated as well.
+While the overwhelming majority of colon polyps are benign, a GI specialist will have it tested and confirm results with the patient, usually within 24 to 72 hours depending on the day of the week of the colonoscopy procedure.
+Furthermore, since most colon cancer starts as a benign adenomatous polyp, when these are removed, the possibility of them growing into cancer is eliminated as well.

-The gastroenterologist may recommend having a follow-up colonoscopy in as little as three months depending on the size and number of polyps found.
-If no polyps were found, your next colonoscopy will need to be in 10 years, but it could be sooner depending on your family history and other factors.
+The gastroenterologist may recommend having a follow-up colonoscopy in as little as three months depending on the size and number of colon polyps found.
+If no polyps were found, the patient’s next colonoscopy will need to be in 10 years, but it could be sooner depending on factors such as family history.